 If you look for prizes that include spending cash, some of those expenses can be reduced or eliminated.

-- Special Taxes on Vacation Prizes: Aside from declaring prizes as income on your taxes, you might also be responsible for travel-related taxes like port fees, hotel taxes, and more.
-See which taxes do you pay on vacation prizes? for more information.
+Aside from declaring prizes as income on your taxes, you might also be responsible for travel-related taxes like port fees, hotel taxes, and more.
+See which taxes do you pay on vacation prizes for more information.

-- Time Missed at Work: If you work, taking time off might cost you, especially if you don't have paid vacation leave or if you are missing out on earning tips or commissions.
+If you work, taking time off might result in a loss of income, especially if you don't have paid vacation leave or if you're missing out on earning tips or commissions.

 Do Sweepstakes Sponsors Have to Offer a Cash Option?